phyulwin/WaffleHacks2022/README.md

 # **CampfireStudy**
 ### A tool that keeps users accountable for their work and maekes peer assistance more accessable.
 2x Winner of WaffleHacks2022
-#### you can view and interact with a local version at : https://camp-study-waffle-hacks-2022.phyulwin.repl.co/
+#### view and interact with a local version at : https://camp-study-waffle-hacks-2022.phyulwin.repl.co/
+#### View our Devpost submission : https://devpost.com/software/campconnect

 # Project Description
 ## Inspiration